-Researchers find link between higher Medicare spending and joblessnessNovember 19th, 2012 by Suzanne Seurattan in Health /
+Researchers find link between higher Medicare spending and joblessnessNovember 19, 2012 by Suzanne Seurattan in Medicine & Health / Health

 (Medical Xpress)—National economic events, like the Great Recession of 2007-09, can have a far-reaching ripple effect through the economy.
 In a recent study, researchers at the College of William & Mary found that healthcare is not immune.
 Their findings are featured in the November issue of Health Affairs.